5 Things To Know About "Night In Paradise"—Netflix's New Korean Thriller Film

 With Netflix releasing at least one movie every week this year, there's no shortage of new titles that we can look forward to.
 The streaming giant has also pledged US$500 million on Korean content, so we can expect even more Korean flicks coming out over the next twelve months.

-Following the success of Space Sweepers (2021), the next Korean movie to grace our screens is Night in Paradise, a Korean thriller movie premiering on April 9.
+Continuing the success of Netflix Korean movies, Space Sweepers and The Call, the next movie to grace our screens is Night in Paradise, a Korean thriller movie premiering on April 9.
 The highly anticipated noir movie promises action, excitement and spectacular performances from the cast.

 Excited and curious to know more?
 We're listing five things to know about the latest Korean movie hitting our screens.